NRA criticised for gun ban at Pence event

 He pointed out that the gun rights group has advocated for arming teachers in school to promote safety while banning NRA members from doing the same at the event.

-Parkland students are not the only ones up in arms about the NRA's gun ban for Mr Pence.
+Parkland students are not the only ones up in arms about the NRA event's gun ban for Mr Pence.
 Some NRA members were also critical online of the gun rights group's decision.

 "I'm not saying Pence shouldn't have security," wrote one commenter on Texas CHL, a forum for firearm-related discussions.